Grumbel/rfactortools/README.md

 about the mod, namely filenames of `.mas` files and which files reference them.
 This lets you quickly see if further work is needed.
 See `FAQ.md` for frequently occuring problems.

+## Disclaimer

+rfactortools is a homebrew tool collection for rFactor, Race07 and GSC2013 and in no way affiliated with Image Space Incorporated, SimBin Studios or Reiza Studios.